Configurable photonic simulator for quantum field dynamics: Discussion

-Third, as the OTA covers all relevant free theories, a natural extension would be the incorporation of interactions.
-The experimental realization of strong interactions at the level of few photons is challenging since nonlinear optical effects in conventional materials are typically negligible at the associated light powers.
-However, in the last two decades significant advances have been made towards this goal~\cite{Chang2014}, e.g., by interfacing optical modes with single atoms or atomic ensembles in cavity QED systems~\cite{Walther2006} and by using hybrid states of light and atomic media~\cite{Bajcsy2009, Peyronel2012,Firstenberg2016}.
+Third, since the OTA encompasses all relevant free theories, a natural extension is to incorporate interactions~\cite{Hartmann2016}.
+The experimental realization of strong interactions at the level of a few photons is challenging, as nonlinear optical effects in conventional materials are typically negligible at the associated light powers.
+In the last two decades, significant advances have been made towards this goal~\cite{Chang2014}, e.g., by interfacing optical modes with single atoms or atomic ensembles in cavity QED systems~\cite{Walther2006}, by using hybrid states of light and atomic media~\cite{Bajcsy2009, Peyronel2012,Firstenberg2016}, or by resorting to quantum dots~\cite{Nielsen2025}.
+However, none of the present approaches has been demonstrated to be scalable.
 We speculate that the key idea of our approach, that is, isolating the time-dependence and encoding the Hamiltonian into a fixed optical circuit, is generalizable to weakly interacting theories in a perturbative fashion.
-Beyond the perturbative regime, a Trotterization of the dynamics might be necessary.
+Beyond the perturbative regime, a Trotterization of the dynamics might be necessary, in which case the OTA would form the elementary building block of the non-interacting part.

-Fourth, our application of the OTA for studying information dynamics constitutes a proof of principle regarding the accessibility of continuum physics with a modest number of optical modes and moderate squeezing.
-For this and other potential applications, a more in-depth analysis of experimental constraints, such as noise and photon losses, is warranted.
-To this end, one may consider alternative decomposition schemes for the beam splitter layer, which can be more robust against experimental imperfections~\cite{Clements2016,Bell2021}.

-Recent advances towards scalable multimode photonic platforms using spatial~\cite{Wang2020,Zhong2020, Brandt2020,Goel2024,Wang2024}, temporal~\cite{Madsen2022,Bouchard2024}, and frequency ~\cite{Folge2024} degrees of freedom of light provide exciting opportunities for experimental realizations of the quantum field simulations proposed in this work.
-Although we emphasized photonic implementations due to their high level of configurability, other setups concerned with bosonic modes can also be envisioned, including circuit QED~\cite{Blais2021} and ultracold atoms~\cite{Pitaevskii2016} trapped in highly configurable optical potentials~\cite{Gross2017,Schaefer2020}.
+Fourth, recent advances towards scalable multimode photonic platforms using spatial~\cite{Wang2020,Zhong2020, Brandt2020,Goel2024,Wang2024}, temporal~\cite{Madsen2022,Bouchard2024}, and frequency~\cite{Folge2024} degrees of freedom of light provide exciting opportunities for experimental realizations of the quantum field simulations proposed in this work.
+Although we emphasized photonic implementations due to their high configurability, other setups involving bosonic modes can also be envisioned, including circuit QED~\cite{Blais2021} and ultracold atoms~\cite{Pitaevskii2016} trapped in highly configurable optical potentials~\cite{Gross2017,Schaefer2020}.